The Bartlett Center for the Visual Arts houses the main office, a gallery, the Visual

 Resource Center and classrooms/studios for art history, painting, drawing, 2D design,

-jewelry/metals, graphic design and illustration.
-In addition, our three large computer
+jewelry/metals, and graphic design.
+In addition, our three large computer labs are

-labs are located here and allow for all levels of digital work on both Macs and PCs.
+located here and allow for all levels of digital work on both Macs and PCs.
+Originally,

-Originally, the building was the first women’s dorm on campus.
-Later named for Maude
+the building was the first women’s dorm on campus.
+Later named for Maude Gardiner—a

-Gardiner—a pioneer in home economics—it was used for many different purposes over
+pioneer in home economics—it was used for many different purposes over the years until

-the years until a gift in 1984 from Pete and Pat Bartlett made it possible to renovate
+a gift in 1984 from Pete and Pat Bartlett made it possible to renovate it for the

-it for the Department of Art.
-The Gardiner Art Gallery remains as a tribute to Professor
+Department of Art.
+The Gardiner Art Gallery remains as a tribute to Professor Gardiner.

 The other studio art areas--ceramics, sculpture, printmaking and 3D design--are housed